 This agreement shall be interpreted under the laws of the State of California.
 Any litigation under this agreement shall be resolved in the trial courts of Los Angeles County, State of California.

-A statute of limitations clause changes the statute of limitations which applies to litigation relating to the subject matter of the contract.
-For example, the law may provide for a six year statute of limitations for litigations, but the parties can contractually agree to shorten that period, to eliminate the "discovery rule" (which may extend the statute of limitations during the period a party is unaware of the breach), or both:
+A statute of limitations clause changes the statute of limitations that applies to litigation relating to the subject matter of the contract.
+For example, the governing law may define a six year statute of limitations for a lawsuit alleging a breach of contract, but the contract includes a provision that shortens that period, eliminates the "discovery rule" (a rule that may extend the statute of limitations during the period a party is unaware of the breach), or both:

 The parties agree that any action in relation to an alleged breach of this Agreement shall be commenced within one year of the date of the breach, without regard to the date the breach is discovered.
 Any action not brought within that one year time period shall be barred, without regard to any other limitations period set forth by law or statute.

-An indemnity clause requires that one party indemnify the other, in the event that certain expenses are incurred.
-Example language:
+An indemnification or indemnity clause requires that one party indemnify the other in the event that specified expenses are incurred.
+For example:

 The subcontractor agrees to indemnify and hold harmless the contractor against loss or threatened loss or expense by reason of the liability or potential liability of the contractor for or arising out of any claims for damages.

-Be careful with this type of clause, as it can significantly increase your exposure in the extent of an unexpected event or breach of the contract.
+Be careful when entering into a contract that includes this type of clause, as the provision can significantly increase your financial exposure in the extent of an unexpected event or breach of the contract.

 Some contracts will provide that "time is of the essence", which may support an action for breach of contract where the contract is not completed within a reasonable (or specified) time.
-This is often seen in construction contracts, where it is important that work be resolved such that a homeowner or business can return to normal life or operations:
+This type of clause is often seen in construction contracts, as it is important that construction work be resolved in a reasonably timely manner such that a homeowner or business can return to normal life or operations:

 Time is of the essence for the completion of the work described in this contract.
 It is anticipated by the parties that all work described herein will be completed within two (2) weeks of the date of execution, and that any delay in the completion of the work described herein shall constitute a material breach of this contract.